 GAME OF WILLS: Redbank Valley and Port Allegany Features Battle of Conflicting Styles

 NEW BETHLEHEM, Pa.
-(EYT/D9) — The Gators want to gobble up clock.
+(EYT/D9) — The Gators want to gobble up the clock.

 The Bulldogs want to get out and sprint.